mostjs-community/mostify/readMe.md

     response.push (fs.readFile file)

-most.mergeArray  response
+most.mergeArray  responses
-.map ([responses]) ->
+.map ([value,[filename]]) ->
-    console.log responses # how will you know which response is which file ?
+    console.log value # how will you match which value is the output of which file ?
-    # good thing the recound array element for each response is file name :)
+    # good thing the secound array element has filenames.

 .drain!